virajbhartiya/RecallOS/extension/INSTALLATION.md

 ### Step 5: Verify Installation

-1. You should see the RecallOS extension appear in your extensions list
+1. You should see the Cognia extension appear in your extensions list
-2. Look for the RecallOS icon in your browser toolbar (top-right area)
+2. Look for the Cognia icon in your browser toolbar (top-right area)
-3. Click on the RecallOS icon to open the extension popup
+3. Click on the Cognia icon to open the extension popup
-4. You should see the RecallOS interface with connection options
+4. You should see the Cognia interface with connection options

 ## Post-Installation Setup

 ### Configure Settings (Optional)

-1. Click the RecallOS extension icon
+1. Click the Cognia extension icon
 2. Click on **"Settings"** or the gear icon
 3. Configure your preferences:
    - **Monitoring frequency**: How often to capture page content